 - A no-reply email address

-This method makes sure you can go through the same type of emails in smaller batches and deal with them systematically.
+This method ensures you can go through the same types of emails in smaller batches and deal with them systematically.

-6. Look for newsletters you have been continuously ignoring
+6. Look for newsletters you’ve been continuously ignoring

 The monthly digest that sends you a list of dreadful news articles that don’t spark joy; the count-down webinar reminders from agencies you don’t recall signing up for; even worse, those weekly offer emails you’re receiving in exchange for a free shipping coupon code…